adapticai/backend-legacy/README-npm.md

 - **Dynamically contructed variables and arguments**: No need to worry about constructing gql operations, simply pass through the data as an object that conforms to the model's type definition.
 - **Server-Side and Client-Side Support**: Versatile usage in both environments, including AWS Lambda functions.
 - **Enums Namespace**: Organized enums for consistent value usage across models.
+- **TypeStrings Namespace**: TypeStrings const definitions that are stringified versions of the various model types (including any nested types or enums within them).
+This is useful when wanting to pass these on to an LLM as a reference (e.g. when asking it to return a specific type of data).
 - **Automated Documentation**: The build script dynamically generates a list of all models and their CRUD resolvers in the `README.md`.

 ## Prerequisites